 Anything that brings on feelings of stress is called a stressor.
-Today, we often face many stressors.
+Today, people often face many stressors.
 Read on to find out how stress affects you and how you can gain control.

-When you’re faced with stress, certain hormones (chemicals) in your body are released.
+When you’re faced with stress, certain chemicals (hormones) in your body are released.
 These hormones trigger many changes in your body.
 For instance, your:

 Blood pressure may rise

 Heart may pound

 Stomach may become tense